houshuang/blog/content/posts/2009-04-13-digitized-books-on-aceh-but-are-they-accessible-to-acehnese.md

 title: Digitized books on Aceh - but are they accessible to Acehnese?
 created_at: 2009-04-13 00:00:00 -0400
 kind: article
+tags:
+  - aceh
+  - asia
+  - books
+  - Indonesia
+  - kitlv
+  - libraries
-tags: aceh, asia, books, Indonesia, kitlv, libraries, open access
+  - open access
 ---

 [gallery columns="2"]